TJBanegas/homelab/README.md

 ## What I Would Do Differently

-- **Netdata before Ansible, not instead of.** Setting up streaming manually first, then codifying it in Ansible, meant debugging both the service and the automation simultaneously.
-Manual setup → verify → automate is a cleaner sequence.
+- **Set up Netdata manually before touching Ansible.** I tried to automate it before I fully understood how the streaming config worked.
+That meant debugging the service and the automation at the same time, which made both harder.
+The right sequence is: get it working by hand, then automate it.
-- **Separate API keys from the start.** Used a shared Netdata streaming API key across children initially.
-Netdata v2 silently rejects duplicate key connections.
-Per-child unique keys should be the default, not a fix.
+- **Use unique API keys from the start.** I started with a shared key across all children.
+Netdata v2 silently rejects duplicate connections, so it just didn't work with no useful error.
+Should have been unique per child from day one.
-- **UFW before Docker.** Enabling UFW on a Docker host without first disabling Docker's iptables management creates a false sense of security — Docker bypasses UFW silently.
-The correct order is: configure daemon.json → restart Docker → enable UFW.
+- **Disable Docker's iptables before enabling UFW.** I turned on UFW first and assumed my firewall rules were working.
+They weren't.
+Docker had already punched holes through iptables and was exposing container ports.
+The correct order: set `daemon.json` first, restart Docker, then enable UFW.
-- **Cloud-init for VM provisioning.** Initial VM setup used the interactive Ubuntu installer, which had persistent keyboard input issues in Proxmox's noVNC console.
-Cloud images with cloud-init are faster, more reproducible, and avoid the console entirely.
+- **Use cloud-init from the beginning.** My first VMs used the interactive installer, which has a known Shift key bug in Proxmox's noVNC console.
+Cloud-init images skip the console entirely and are faster and more reproducible anyway.

 ---

 ## Roadmap

-- [ ] pfSense for network segmentation (blocked on managed switch for 802.1Q VLAN trunking via single NIC)
+- [ ] pfSense with VLAN segmentation (blocked on getting a managed switch that supports 802.1Q trunking)
-- [ ] TrueNAS Scale on UGREEN DXP4800 Plus; RAID-Z2 across 4×10TB, 32GB RAM upgrade
+- [ ] TrueNAS Scale on UGREEN DXP4800 Plus; RAID-Z2 across 4x10TB, 32GB RAM
-- [ ] 3-2-1 backup strategy: primary on TrueNAS, off-site to Synology, cloud cold storage
+- [ ] 3-2-1 backup strategy: TrueNAS as primary, Synology off-site, cold cloud storage
-- [ ] Immich for self-hosted photo library (replacing Google Photos)
+- [ ] Immich for self-hosted photos (replacing Google Photos)
-- [ ] Nextcloud for self-hosted file storage
+- [ ] Nextcloud for file storage
-- [ ] Caddy reverse proxy for TLS termination
+- [ ] Caddy as a reverse proxy for internal TLS termination
-- [ ] Prometheus + Grafana observability stack
+- [ ] Prometheus + Grafana for a proper observability stack
-- [ ] Wazuh SIEM for on-prem security event pipeline
+- [ ] Wazuh SIEM for security event monitoring
-- [ ] Azure homelab projects: Sentinel, Defender for Cloud, Terraform/Bicep IaC
+- [ ] Azure projects: Sentinel, Defender for Cloud, Terraform/Bicep IaC
 - [ ] Complete NUT live failover test
 - [ ] Ansible roles for remaining services